UB-Mannheim/glpi-wol/README.md

 ## Known limitations
 - Not localized yet.
 - Not tested with IPv6 yet.
-- Does not confirm if the WOL signal rechead the target.
+- Does not confirm if the WOL signal reached the target.